 This iconic, colorful row of homes is a staple in Charleston.
 It demands attention in the sweetest southern way.
 The purple home, recently listed for $2.8 million, stole my heart.

 Just a short walk from Rainbow Row is the prettiest park of Charleston.
 Stroll along the water under the shade of the old oak trees.
 The popular Pineapple Fountain is at Waterfront Park and offers a great photo opportunity!

 About a 25 minute drive from Charleston is Sullivan’s Island, a sweet little beach town with million dollar homes lining the streets.
 I felt like I was arriving on a beach set in a Nicholas Sparks novel, and I wasn’t mad about it.

 Sandlapper Sunset Cruise:

 Cruising the harbor in Charleston is romantic and fun, but going at sunset is the cherry on top.
 The evening that we went was gorgeous.
 We got some great photos and even saw some dolphins.
-Sandlapper sold beer ($4 for a Landshark, not too bad!), and had complimentary cheese and crackers.
+Sandlapper sold beer ($4 for a Landshark, but I’ll take it), and had complimentary cheese and crackers.

 Horse & Carriage Ride:

 This is one of the best ways to see more of Charleston.
 Our 60 minute tour showed us spots that I’ve added to the list for our next trip to Charleston, like the gorgeous churches that call Charleston home and all the great shopping along King Street.